nodejscn/node-api-cn/n-api/napi_create_arraybuffer.md

 Returns `napi_ok` if the API succeeded.

-This API returns an N-API value corresponding to a JavaScript `ArrayBuffer`.
+This API returns a Node-API value corresponding to a JavaScript `ArrayBuffer`.
 `ArrayBuffer`s are used to represent fixed-length binary data buffers.
 They are normally used as a backing-buffer for `TypedArray` objects.
 The `ArrayBuffer` allocated will have an underlying byte buffer whose size is